 CSS liquid gradient generator

 CSS liquid gradient generator with organic blends and SVG export.
-Two colors, blend modes, blur, and animation—open ffflux on Uwarp; use rrrasterize for PNG.
+Two colors, blend modes, blur, and animation—open ffflux; use Squoosh for PNG.

 What is a CSS liquid gradient generator?

 A CSS liquid gradient generator builds fluid, organic color backdrops using SVG filters instead of flat two-stop CSS alone.
-On this page you run ffflux by fffuel (https://www.fffuel.co/ffflux/) inside Uwarp: mix colors with blend modes, tune blur and frequency, optionally animate, and export svg with gradient effects for the web.
-Uwarp does not host the editor; we surface it beside related tools such as rrrasterize (/rrrasterize) for raster export and ColorFlow (/colorflow) for multi-point mesh workflows.
+Run ffflux by fffuel (https://www.fffuel.co/ffflux/): mix colors with blend modes, tune blur and frequency, optionally animate, and export svg with gradient effects for the web.
+Related tools include Squoosh (/squoosh) for raster export and ColorFlow (/colorflow) for multi-point mesh workflows.

 Generator features